What do “exposures” in social anxiety treatment involve?

 Final thoughts

-We hope you now have a bit more of an idea of the commonly used exposures in social anxiety treatments.
+We hope you now have more of an idea of the commonly used exposures in social anxiety treatments.
 In-vivo and role-play exposures can be practiced in individual therapy, as well as group therapy.
-Each type of exposure has its strengths and weaknesses but both are powerful vehicles for creating change.
+Each type of exposure has its strengths and weaknesses but both create change in meaningful ways.

 At DC CBT, we offer social anxiety group treatment through the Building Social Confidence group.
 If you’re interested in trying exposures in therapy but not ready to commit to group therapy, it’s okay.
 Some people find it easier to start practicing through one-on-one sessions with a therapist and then transition to group therapy if there’s still a desire to do so.
 DC CBT also provides social anxiety treatments through individual therapy.